Perform a Swap

 Within the Pair contract, you'll encounter the following two functions.
 You have the flexibility to select the token for swapping, be it token0 or token1, and proceed with the swap.

-minOutput : Minimum amount of token expected to receive.
+to: Address to receive swapped token.input: Amount of token to swap.minOutput: Minimum amount of token expected to receive.

 Return Value:

-output : Amount of token swapped.
+output: Amount of token swapped.

 Set Up your Contract